-Buyayao Island is a quiet island in the south.
-It features a dark-emerald beach, which is undoubtedly one of the clearest I’ve seen.
-It reminded me of the islands in the province of Dinagat Islands.
-The shore is lined with coconut trees and bamboo cottages.
+Buyayao Island is a pristine island in the southern area.
+It features a dark-emerald beach lined with tall coconut trees — which is undoubtedly one of the clearest beaches I’ve seen.
+It actually reminded me of the islands in Dinagat Island.

 Suguicay Island is a family-managed beach resort.
-This is the most commercialized island we’d visited in Bulalacao, and you can tell from the number of visiting families that it’s a go-to beach resort.
-There’s a lot more cottages here and floating ones as well.
-There are stores and a volleyball net was setup in the middle.
+This is the most commercialized island we’d visited in Bulalacao.
+Based on the number of visiting families, it’s easy to tell that it’s a local favorite.
+There are regular and floating cottages, as well as sari-sari stores.

 There’s a sand bar at the end of Suguicay Island, which seems a more inviting part of the island for a visit.
 Our boat couldn’t come close though because of the low tide.

-The trails don’t seem to be visited often.
-There was a route where we literally had to push aside overgrown branches from plants.
-We saw at least three black-violet crabs on the trail.
+The trails seem fairly undisturbed.
+There was a route where we literally had to push overgrown branches to the side to pass through.
+We also saw at least three black-violet crabs on the trail.

 We walked toward the houses.
 Beside them, there’s another cove with clear light-green water and one or two small cliffs where you can dive from.
 I liked swimming here better than the rest of the islands we’d visited in Bulalacao because the water temperature is the right cool and current is minimal, perfect for modest swimmers like me.

 What we didn’t know — and what other tourists seem to be miss out on — is that Aslom Island has really nice snorkeling areas.
-Just about 2-3 meters from the shore, we already saw clumps of big soft corals and schools of small fishes.
+Just about 2-3 meters from the shore, we goggled at clumps of big soft corals and schools of small fishes.
 I was elated and reminded of a similar experience in Apo Island.

-I was bothered that boats navigate and dock on this side of the island.
+However, I was bothered that boats dock on the snorkeling area.
 Some corals close to shore looked somewhat damaged.
-Our boat’s anchor landed on some poor coral.
-A few of us inadvertently stepped on some soft corals before we realized what they are.
+Also, since no one told us about the coral area, a few of us inadvertently stepped on some soft corals before we realized what they are.
 I hope the local tourism does something to protect this underwater garden.

 How to get to Bulalacao